The title says it all.

 About a year ago, they started to lose some clients; some were due to death while others due to their businesses going under in the poor economy.

-Logically, the first thing they did was discuss cutting back on costs, like using generic ink and toner, cancelling the bottled water service, switching to a new VoIP phone service.
+Logically, the first thing they did was discuss cutting back on costs, like using generic ink and toner, canceling the bottled water service, switching to a new VoIP phone service.

 You can get away with going the discount route with some things.